cospplredman/gosix/README.md

 golfed posix (utilities)
 code in this repo is golfed c99 using only the c standard library **with no specific platform/target**

-utility sources are in the `src` directory testing scripts are in the `test` directory
+utility sources are in the `src` directory, and testing scripts are in the `test` directory

 # Building
 to build all utilities run